Convergence Properties for Discrete-time Nonlinear Systems: preliminaries

 We are now ready to state the formal definition (following \cite{LoSl98_AUT}) of contraction analysis. \begin{definition} Suppose the right hand side of system~\eqref{system no input} is continuously differentiable in $x$ on a positively invariant set $\X \subseteq \R^n$.
 Then system~\eqref{system no input} is \emph{uniformly contracting} in $\X$ if there exist a nonsingular-matrix-valued function $\Theta\colon \Z\times\X \rightarrow \R^{n\times n}$ and constants $\mu, \eta,\rho >0$ such that, for all $x \in \X, k\in \Z$, we have

 where the matrix $F(k,x)$ is given by

-In case $\X=\R^n$, we say that system~\eqref{system no input} is \emph{uniformly globally contracting}. \end{definition} \begin{remark} Note that~\cite[Definition 3]{LoSl98_AUT} includes~\eqref{contraction condition} but not explicitly both bounds in~\eqref{bounds on Theta}.
+In case $\X=\R^n$, we say that system~\eqref{system no input} is \emph{uniformly globally contracting}. \end{definition} \begin{remark} While the previous definitions for convergence properties are all trajectory-based, Definition~\ref{def:contraction} is presented in a manner consistent with the literature in terms of the existence of the matrix-valued function $\Theta$.
+As we will demonstrate in Theorem~\ref{equivalent contraction vs incremental} in the sequel, contraction analysis is equivalent to uniform exponential incremental stability.
+Hence, an alternate definition of contraction analysis involves a simple nomenclature change in Definition~\ref{exponential incremental stable def}. \end{remark} \begin{remark} Note that~\cite[Definition 3]{LoSl98_AUT} includes~\eqref{contraction condition} but not explicitly both bounds in~\eqref{bounds on Theta}.
 The lower bound in \eqref{bounds on Theta} is required to guarantee contraction as the following example illustrates.
 The upper bound guarantees uniformity of the contraction property with respect to initial time, which is generally desirable.
 Consider the system